ethereum/devp2p/caps/eth.md

 `[request-id: P, [blockhash₁: B_32, blockhash₂: B_32, ...]]`

-Require peer to return a [BlockBodies] message.
-Specify the set of blocks that we're interested in with the hashes.
+This message requests block body data by hash.
 The number of blocks that can be requested in a single message may be subject to implementation-defined limits.

 ### BlockBodies (0x06)

 `[request-id: P, [block-body₁, block-body₂, ...]]`

-Reply to [GetBlockBodies].
-The items in the list contain the block bodies of the requested blocks.
+This is the response to GetBlockBodies.
+The items in the list contain the body data of the requested blocks.
 The list may be empty if none of the requested blocks were available.

 The recommended soft limit for BlockBodies responses is 2 MiB.